 Any Co-op member in good standing can become a candidate to serve on the Just Food Board of Directors, and the Board is always striving to broaden its perspective and better represent the community it serves.
 Joining the Board is an excellent opportunity to learn and practice good leadership and governance, serve your community, and to help steer the future of our cooperative.

 Interested members can learn more about Board responsibilities and apply to be a candidate by downloading our Board Application Packet.
 Candidate applications are taken through the end of July each year, and elections to fill vacant seats on the Board are held each October at the Annual Meeting.
+UPDATED: The board packet has been updated to reflect a new deadline date as well as a valid email address.(8/5/2020)

 Prospective candidates for the Board are strongly encouraged to get in touch with the current Board and attend one or more meetings before applying.